rcantini/rcantini.github.io/content/post/cnn_vae_mnist/index.md

 <iframe src="https://play-with-mnist.herokuapp.com/" width="100%" height="708px"></iframe>

 <hr>
-You can find the full code, comprised of the VAE and the Flask application, on GitHub at this <a href="https://github.com/rcantini/CNN-VAE-MNIST" target="_blank">link</a>, while the web application is available <a href="https://play-with-mnist.herokuapp.com/" target="_blank">here</a>.
+You can find the full code, comprised of the VAE and the Flask application, on GitHub at this <a href="https://github.com/rcantini/CNN-VAE-MNIST" target="_blank">link</a>, while the web application is available on Heroku <a href="https://play-with-mnist.herokuapp.com/" target="_blank">here</a>.